 KEY SPECIFICATIONS and PRICING – See the Technologies page.

-We welcome the opportunity to provide a technology recommendation and budget proposal based on the size of your AHU plenum(s), trunk duct(s) and CFM.
+We welcome the opportunity to provide a technology recommendation for Casino and Hotel Disinfection and budget proposal based on the size of your AHU plenum(s), trunk duct(s) and CFM.
 The “GET STARTED” link to the data sheet is a fast and easy way to let us help show you different disinfection options.

 Market Traction to Date: